MorganTheTechEthusiast/annita-website/CONTEXT.md

 ## Final Thoughts

-Annita is more than just a SaaS app—it’s a movement.
-This context document is your go-to guide for aligning with our vision and creating a digital platform that celebrates Africa’s spirit on a global stage.
-Let’s build something extraordinary together! 💥
+Annita is more than just a SaaS app—it's a movement.
+This context document is your go-to guide for aligning with our vision and creating a digital platform that celebrates Africa's spirit on a global stage.
+Let's build something extraordinary together! 💥

 _Feel free to update or expand upon this context as our project evolves._